Resin Driveway Cost

 So, what factors can affect the cost?

-The time restraints will, of course, be affected by the size of the driveway, its current condition, and whether UV protection is required or not.
-One of the most variable costs, however, is that of the labour you choose to use, which can be between £150 – £250 per day.
+The time restraints will be affected by the size of the driveway, its current condition, and whether UV protection is required or not.
+One of the most variable costs, however, is that of the labour you choose to use, which can be between £150 and £250 per day.

 If you already have a concrete driveway, it may be possible to lay the new resin straight on top.
-However, if not, or if there are significant cracks in the current driveway, then the resin driveway fitter will have to remove the old driveway first and prepare the base.
+However, you may be after a new driveway altogether, in which case the resin driveway fitter will have to remove the old driveway first and then prepare the base.
 As you can imagine, this is time-consuming and will add significant costs to the job.

 Resin driveways need to have a completely flat and stable base before they are laid, so it is important that they are not laid onto any surface which is cracked, crumbling or could move.